New generations of Castor family recreate family photo taken in 1946 at village fete

 The engine was originally used to ‘thresh’ grain and remove it from the stalks – and was one of 40 used.

-Gilbert Gibbons launched the business in 1840 but after the combine harvester was introduced the threshing machines were soon sold off.
+Gilbert Gibbons ran the business – which was established in 1840 – but after the combine harvester was introduced the threshing machines were soon sold off.

-His great-grandson, Martin, made the family reunion photograph possible on July 8 after a tireless year of organising.
+His grandson, Martin, made the family reunion photograph possible on July 8 after a tireless year of organising.

 He said: “It was wonderful, we had a fantastic time - there were lots of memories made.